 Errors & Uncertainty

 It was difficult to find twelve cloud free, snow free scenes for the study area, let alone find such images that had also been captured on the exact same date.
-For this reason the imagery used ranged from June-October for all years, and for one scene the best available image within the desired time frame was from the summer of 2014.
+For this reason, the imagery used ranged from June-October for all years, and for one scene the best available image within the desired time frame was from the summer of 2014.
 This image was included in the 2013 composite.
 Because the images are not temporally homogenous, there is the possibility that the indices used to generate our results could be significantly different between scenes.
 For example, moisture indices (NDMI) will vary between scenes with snow cover and those without.

 Future Work